nitindutta5/React--Expense-Tracker/README.md

-# Basix Expense Tracker using Reactjs
+# Basic Expense Tracker using Reactjs

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).